Prof. Tarek M. Sobh, Ph.D., P.E.

 and Chair of the Department of Technology Management.

-He was a Professor of Computer, Electrical and Mechanical Engineering and Computer Science from 2000-2010,
+He also served at UB as a Professor of Computer, Electrical and Mechanical Engineering and Computer Science from 2000-2010,

-and an Associate Professor of Computer Science and Computer Engineering at the University of Bridgeport from 1995-1999,
+and an Associate Professor of Computer Science and Computer Engineering from 1995-1999.

 and a Research Fellow at the General Robotics and Active Sensory Perception (GRASP) Laboratory of the University of Pennsylvania from 1989-1991.